Claiming Interest

 24/07/2018

-• Interest is not awarded as compensation for damage done but for the claimant being kept out money that ought to have been paid.
+In the Court of Appeal case of Carrasco v Johnson, Lord Justice Hamblen clarified the position: interest is not awarded as compensation for damage done but for the claimant being kept out of money that ought to have been paid.

-• It should always be remembered that the court has a discretion as to the rate to be awarded and the period on which it is payable.
+It should always be remembered that the court has a discretion as to the rate to be awarded and the period on which it is payable.
+It should also be remembered that the court will have regard to whether the monies due are from individuals or a commercial party

-There are three types of interest claims:
+What are the three types of interest claims?

 1. Contractual – where there is a clause within the company’s terms and conditions of business saying that if payment of invoices are not made within terms, interest will become payable at the rate of 4% above the bank’s base rate from the date of default until full payment is received;